Are you looking for paint colors that match well with blonde wood that has lighter color?

 A striking contrast in the colors and wood tones may make your wood items stand out even more.

-Dark finishes, such as cherry, walnut, or mahogany, contrast sharply with bright hues, like hues from the bright side of the color wheel such as a pale blue or green.
+Dark finishes, such as cherry, walnut, or mahogany, contrast sharply with bright hues, like hues from the bright side of the color wheel, such as pale blue or green.

 Similarly, light wood, such as blonde, stands out against dark or powerful hues on the walls.